 The new standard eliminates the classification of leases as either operating or finance leases for a lessee.
 Instead all leases are capitalized by recognizing the present value of lease payments and recognizing an asset and a financial liability representing an obligation to make future lease payments.
-The principles in IFRS 16 provide a more consistent approach to acquiring the use of an asset whether by leasing or purchasing an asset.
-The new leasing standard is applicable to all entities and will supersede current lease accounting standards under IFRS.
-IFRS 16 is mandatory for annual periods beginning on or after January 1, 2019.
+The principles in IFRS

-(2)If the closing price of the common shares of the Company on the TSX is at least Cdn. \$0.40 for 10 consecutive trading days, the Company has the right to convert all or any portion of the outstanding principal amount of the Notes into common shares, without penalty.
+(2) If the closing price of the common shares of the Company on the TSX is at least Cdn. \$0.40 for 10 consecutive trading days, the Company has the right to convert all or any portion of the outstanding principal amount of the Notes into common shares, without penalty.